UCF/Athena-Framework/_docs/utilities/position.md

 You can also use the alias `.sticky-top` for backward compatibility with previous versions of Athena.

-Note that responsive variants for the sticky top utility are currently not available.
-Because Athena polyfills this utility class, you shouldn't mix it with other position utility classes to avoid cross-browser compatibility issues.

 {% callout 'warning' %}
+### Not compatible with other position utilities
+Note that responsive variants for the sticky top utility are currently not available, and the sticky top utility is not compatible with Athena's other position utilities.
+{% endcallout %}

+{% callout 'warning' %}
+### Polyfill for `position: sticky`
-**Polyfill notes:** The sticky top utility uses CSS's `position: sticky`, which is polyfilled in Athena using Stickyfill for full cross-browser support; however, we still recommend testing its usage thoroughly in [browsers that require the polyfill](http://caniuse.com/#search=sticky) to ensure it behaves properly.
+The sticky top utility uses CSS's `position: sticky`, which is polyfilled in Athena using Stickyfill for full cross-browser support; however, we still recommend testing its usage thoroughly in [browsers that require the polyfill](http://caniuse.com/#search=sticky) to ensure it behaves properly.
 {% endcallout %}

 ### Dynamic `.position-sticky-top` insertion